kodyabbott/kodyabbott/README.md

 ### Hi there 👋

-- 🌱  I’m currently learning python and security.
+- 🌱  I’m currently learning python, java, and all things cloud.
 - 📫  How to reach me: https://www.linkedin.com/in/kody-abbott/

 <!--